Teresia Constantia Phillips

 Teresia Constantia Phillips or Con Phillips (1700/1703 – 2 February 1765) was a British courtesan and bigamist who married at least five times and published a scandalous autobiography.
-The case is narrated in Lawrence Stone, 'Uncertain unions.
-Marriage in England 1660-1753'.
+The case is described in Lawrence Stone's Uncertain Unions: Marriage in England 1660–1753 (1992).

 Life

 Phillips was born in Kensington in 1700 or 1703.
 Her early life is not reliably known as the major source is her autobiography.
 Her mother died when she was two years old.
 Her education was said to have been paid for by her godmother, Catherine Powlett, the Duchess of Bolton.
 She attended Mrs Filler's boarding-school in Westminster until her father remarried to a servant.
 It has been suggested that the choice of step-mother may have led to her godmother removing the source of funding.
 She was raped at an early age by a character known as "Thomas Grimes".
 This was thought to be the assumed name of Philip Stanhope, 4th Earl of Chesterfield, but more recent research identifies her attacker as Thomas Lumley-Saunderson, 3rd Earl of Scarbrough.
 Phillips herself never realised who her attacker was and intriguingly her autobiography was dedicated to the man who attacked her, the 3rd Earl of Scarborough.

 Phillips' first two marriages took place at St Benet's, Paul's Wharf in 1722 and 1724.